 Viewing your chat threads

 You will also have your own My Chat tab where you will see only the questions you ask, the replies to those posts as well as posts that you may have been assigned.
-Essentially, this becomes your own ‘inbox’ to manage.
+Essentially, this becomes a space to view only your conversations.

 Chat will display in easy to follow threads so you can find comments about something of particular interest to you, grouped together.
 If anybody responds to your message, you will see the number go up in Reply () area where you can click, view and respond to all the replies in that thread or alternatively view them in My Chat.

 You will also notice that live chat has a To Action tab.
 This tab is like your own to-do list, when you may not always be able to respond straight away or provide all the information.
 Once you've dealt with the message you can simply click the tick mark to remove it from that tab.
 Until then, it will remain there so that you don't forget about it.

 How to action a message or a reply:

 You can use tick mark icon to mark your response as Actioned.
 Once you have marked your response as Actioned it will disappear from your To Action tab but it will remain in your My Chat.

 Any un-actioned responses will remain pink until you have actioned them.

 You may attach a file or image to share with other users.
 Please note that these are for public use so content must be appropriate.
 Simply click on the paperclip icon to upload your attachment.

 The system will also let you know which users are responding to your posts by displaying ‘username is typing’.
 It works the other way round too, so whenever you respond back to your messages, the ‘typing’ message will appear at the top.